meislul/poolswap/README.md

 - **Pointer swap + Copy-on-Write (e.g. `atomic.Pointer` or `sync.RWMutex`)**: Fast and non-blocking - but forces you to allocate a new object on each update, causing GC pressure
 - **`sync.Pool` + `atomic.Pointer`**: Seems ideal but is unsafe (see [Notes](#why-not-syncpool--atomicpointer) below)

 `poolswap` solves this through reference counting.
 Objects return to the pool only when all readers release them.

-## Features
+This gives us, safely, both:

 - Non-blocking reads (lock held only during pointer acquisition)
 - Object reuse via `sync.Pool` (zero-allocation at steady state)
-- Type-safe API

 ## Usage